 Click to register for this event

-NOTE: The in-person lunch and lecture at Birch Bay Village is now FULL.
-However, you may still register for the Zoom presentation which begins at noon.
+NOTE: Registration for the lunch and lecture at Birch Bay Village is now Closed.
+However, you may still register for the Zoom presentation wich begins at noon.
 When you register you may also choose to join the waiting list for the in-person lunch.